 Enteric parasitic infection with helmints and protozoa are of greater concern in developing countries than in industrialised countries.
 On a worldwide basis, Ascaris lumbricoides, the human roundworm is the most common helminth infection, with more than 25% of all humans being infected.
 Ascaris infection, even though in many cases may not be life-threatening, disables nutrient uptake and hampers child development.
 Protozoa as amoeba, cryptosporidia and giardia are responsible for a majority of enteric infections, causing both illness and death.

-Disease-causing microorganisms, bacteria, viruses and parasites which may be found in high concentrations in faeces, are inactivated within two to four weeks depending on the surrounding temperature.
+Disease-causing microorganisms, bacteria, viruses and parasites which may be found in high concentrations in faeces, are inactivated within four weeks in Peepoo.
 Both urine and faeces can be sanitised in Peepoo, however few pathogens are excreted with the urine.

 Untreated faeces cannot be regarded as sanitised until after one to two years of storage has passed.
 The urea treatment is the most efficient of the simple low-tech treatments available.
 In the end, when the Peepoo polymer degrades in the soil, the ammonia is taken up by plants along with nutrients from the human excreta.